Elevator Safety Code FAQs

 (Follow on-screen instructions.
 A minimal convenience fee is applied based on method of payment.
 You may cancel prior to payment authorization.)

-Q. Are all elevators affected by the adoption of the 2004 code in relation to jack replacements?
+Q. Are all elevators affected by the adoption of the A17.1-2004 and 2016 code editions in relation to jack replacements?

 A. No. Only hydraulic elevators manufactured prior to 1975 that have not already had a jack replacement are affected.